HridayM25/GANSwithTorch/README.md

-Revisiting GANS for the purpose of Imitation Learning.
+Revisiting GANS for the purpose of Imitation Learning, work in progress.